People's Court (Germany): Trials of August 1944

+'Traitors Before the People's Court' documentary

+The trials of those involved in the 20 July Plot were filmed with the intention of making a documentary entitled Traitors Before the People's Court.
+Hitler intended the documentary to be shown in all German cinemas in order to deter and intimidate future resistance.
+However, this proved impossible because of the farcical behaviour of Freisler during the trials.
+Instead, the film was made an official secret and only shown to a handful of party officials.

+The documentary turned out to be the last made for The German Weekly Review.

 Bombing

 Field Marshal von Witzleben's prediction of Roland Freisler's fate proved slightly incorrect, as he died in a bombing raid in February 1945, approximately half a year later.

 On 3 February 1945, Freisler was conducting a Saturday session of the People's Court, when USAAF Eighth Air Force bombers attacked Berlin.
-Government and Nazi Party buildings were hit, including the Reich Chancellery, the Gestapo headquarters, the Party Chancellery and the People's Court.
-According to one report, Freisler hastily adjourned court and had ordered that day's prisoners to be taken to a shelter, but paused to gather that day's files.
+Government and Nazi Party buildings were hit, including the Reich Chancellery, the Gestapo headquarters, the Party Chancellery, and the People's Court.
+According to one report, Freisler hastily adjourned court, and had ordered that day's prisoners to be taken to a shelter, but paused to gather that day's files.
 Freisler was killed when an almost direct hit on the building caused him to be struck down by a beam in his own courtroom.
 His body was reportedly found crushed beneath a fallen masonry column, clutching the files that he had tried to retrieve.
-Among those files was that of Fabian von Schlabrendorff, a 20 July Plot member who was on trial that day and was facing execution.
-According to a different report, Freisler "was killed by a bomb fragment while trying to escape from his law court to the air-raid shelter", and he "bled to death on the pavement outside the People's Court at Bellevuestrasse 15 in Berlin".
-Fabian von Schlabrendorff was "standing near his judge when the latter met his end."
-Freisler's death saved Schlabrendorff – he was later re-tried and, in a rare instance for the court's last nine months in existence, possibly motivated by fear of later reprisals, acquitted by its new acting president, Wilhelm Crohne.
-After the war Schlabrendorff became a judge of the Federal Constitutional Court of West Germany.

-Yet another version of Freisler's death states that he was killed by a British bomb that came through the ceiling of his courtroom as he was trying two women, who survived the explosion.
+Another version of Freisler's death states that he was killed by a British bomb that came through the ceiling of his courtroom as he was trying two women, who survived the explosion.

 A foreign correspondent reported, "Apparently nobody regretted his death."
 Luise Jodl, the wife of General Alfred Jodl, recounted more than 25 years later that she had been working at the Lützow Hospital when Freisler's body was brought in, and that a worker commented, "It is God's verdict."
 According to Luise Jodl, "Not one person said a word in reply."

-Freisler is interred in the plot of his wife's family at the Waldfriedhof Dahlem cemetery in Berlin.
-His name is not shown on the gravestone.